 - Do the colors send the message we want to send?

-If we can help you with your vehicle graphic color selection, if you have questions, or if you’d like some color ideas contact us, because we’d be tickled pink to help you.
+So, what color should I wrap my business vehicle?
+It depends on many factors, If we can help you with your vehicle graphic color selection, if you have questions, or if you’d like some color ideas because we’d be tickled pink to help you.